open-guides/og-aws/README.md

     * It’s great for read-only usage.
 If you’re trying to understand the state of your system, logging in and browsing it is very helpful.
     * It is also reasonably workable for very small systems and teams (for example, one engineer setting up one server that doesn’t change often).
     * It can be useful for operations you’re only going to do rarely, like less than once a month.
 In this case using the console can be the simplest approach.
-* ❗ However, if you’re likely to be making the same change multiple times, *avoid the console*.
+* ❗However, if you’re likely to be making the same change multiple times, *avoid the console*.
 Favor some sort of automation, or at least have a path toward automation, as discussed next.
 Not only does using the console preclude automation, which wastes time later, but it prevents documentation, clarity, and standardization around processes for yourself and your team.

 ### Command-Line tools

 * The [**aws command-line interface**](https://aws.amazon.com/cli/) (CLI), used via the **aws** command, is the most basic way to save and automate AWS operations.
 * Don’t underestimate its power.
 It also has the advantage of being well-maintained — it covers a large proportion of all AWS services, and is up to date.
 * In general, whenever you can, prefer the command line to the AWS Console for performing operations.
-* 🔹 Even in absence of fancier tools, you can **write simple Bash scripts** that invoke *aws* with specific arguments, and check these into Git.
+* 🔹Even in absence of fancier tools, you can **write simple Bash scripts** that invoke *aws* with specific arguments, and check these into Git.
 This is a primitive but effective way to document operations you’ve performed.
 It improves automation, allows code review and sharing on a team, and gives others a starting point for future work.
-* 🔹 For use that is primarily interactive, and not scripted, consider instead using [**saws**](https://github.com/donnemartin/saws).
+* 🔹For use that is primarily interactive, and not scripted, consider instead using [**saws**](https://github.com/donnemartin/saws).
 It is easier to use, with auto-completion and a colorful UI, but still works on the command line.
 Another similar option is AWS’s own [**aws-shell**](https://github.com/awslabs/aws-shell).

 ### APIs and SDKs